 If you saw my “Updated Dining Room” post, you’ll know what we had a bit of an ol’ switch-around in here recently.
 Gone are the mid-century chairs in place of the most stunning, gold-legged set I’ve ever seen.
 Then we painted the walls grey.
 Before this, I did have a bit of a gallery wall behind the dining table, but after making the change to grey, nothing really seemed to fit the space.

 So, we left it mostly blank with just a few prints and a couple planters, but it just didn’t seem right.
 It looks unfinished, incomplete.
 Luckily a couple of very talented artists got in touch with me, and our gallery wall is now looking better than ever.

-The collection also has some amazing notebooks, cards and a tote bag in; I’m trying to justify buying yet another notepad, the colours on the Abstract Beach pad are so lovely!
-If you like styling your home seasonally then this is the perfect collection for you, and it’s guaranteed to put a smile on your face throughout our rainy, UK summer.
+The collection also has some amazing notebooks, cards and a tote bag in.
+I’m trying to justify buying yet another notepad, the colours on the Abstract Beach pad are so lovely!
+If you like styling your home seasonally then this is the perfect collection for you.
+It’s guaranteed to put a smile on your face throughout our rainy, UK summer.

 I have Mr. Kipling’s Lion and Cats & Roses, both of which are just beautiful colour schemes, with so much detailing and different textures.
 I really love the entire collection!